-It’s holiday season!
+It’s the holiday season!
 You can probably guess that this time of year sees a dramatic increase in DUI arrests.
-Over the holidays, drinking and driving has become a serious issue.
+Over the holidays, drinking and driving have become a serious issue.
 Between office parties and family get-togethers, many people are less vigilant about staying sober when they know they’ll be driving, or refusing to drive at all when they have been drinking.

-Thanks to DUI statistics over the years, police officers can now forecast which holidays have an increased risk for drunk driving, which means they’re hyper vigilant during these times.
+Thanks to DUI statistics over the years, police officers can now forecast which holidays have an increased risk for drunk driving, which means they’re hyper-vigilant during these times.
 Because of this, DUIs skyrocket over the holidays.

 Of course, the best way to avoid a DUI on these holidays is to avoid drinking at all, but if you find yourself facing a DUI charge, here are some things you’ll want to know.

 1. You can get a DUI even if you don’t feel drunk.

 There is no scale that tips when your blood alcohol content goes from 0.07 percent to 0.09 percent.
 You don’t suddenly feel drunk or start falling over.
 In fact, according to the Centers for Disease Control and Prevention, the difference between a BAC of 0.05 and 0.08 includes effects like: